Electrolytes

 Upside Rationale

-Efficacy (4.0/5.0).
-Strong, replicated effects when electrolytes correct a real deficit or acute loss.
-The mechanism is unusually direct: charged ions govern fluid movement, nerve conduction, muscle contraction, and blood volume.
-Maughan 2016 showed ORS and milk outperformed water on hydration index, though a standard sports drink did not clearly beat water in the abstract.
-Borra 2025 supports carbohydrate-electrolyte beverages for exercise-associated rehydration when food is unavailable.
-Sims 2007 supports sodium loading in heat.
-Aburto 2013 and Zhang 2016 support potassium and magnesium for blood-pressure-related outcomes.
-The effect is not enhancement in every user.
-It is high-confidence correction in the right context.
+Efficacy is high because electrolytes produce a direct, replicated effect when they correct a real deficit or acute loss, not a vague enhancement claim.
+The mechanism is unusually clean: charged ions govern fluid movement, nerve conduction, muscle contraction, and blood volume, so the dose-to-outcome link is short.
+Maughan 2016 showed oral rehydration solutions outperformed plain water on the hydration index, and Shirreffs 1996 showed drink sodium content drives post-exercise fluid retention.
+Sims 2007 supports sodium loading in the heat, while Aburto 2013 and Zhang 2016 tie potassium and magnesium to blood-pressure outcomes.
+Electrolytes deliver high-confidence correction in the right context, which is exactly the real-world-outcome standard the rubric rewards.

-Breadth of benefits (3.8/5.0).
-Electrolytes touch hydration, endurance, heat tolerance, cognitive maintenance, recovery, blood pressure, cramps, fasting, low-carb adaptation, and acute illness rehydration.
-That breadth comes from foundational physiology rather than a narrow signaling pathway.
-The strongest use-case ratings are endurance-cardio, recovery-repair, energy, cognition-focus, cold-heat-tolerance, cardiovascular, pediatric, and geriatric.
-The weaker ratings matter too: electrolytes do not directly regrow hair, build muscle, increase libido, activate autophagy, or detox heavy metals.
+Breadth is wide because electrolytes touch hydration, endurance, heat tolerance, cognitive maintenance, recovery, blood pressure, cramps, fasting, low-carb adaptation, and acute illness rehydration.
+That reach comes from foundational physiology rather than a single narrow signaling pathway, so the same intervention pays off across endurance, recovery, energy, focus, thermal tolerance, cardiovascular, pediatric, and geriatric use cases.
+Armstrong 2012 shows even mild dehydration shifts mood and cognition, widening where electrolytes matter.
+The honest boundary is that electrolytes do not regrow hair, build muscle, raise libido, trigger autophagy, or detox heavy metals.
+Electrolytes win on the breadth that is real and physiological, and the score reflects genuine cross-domain utility rather than marketing reach into goals the ions cannot touch.

-Speed of onset (5.0/5.0).
-This is the fastest supplement category in the catalog.
-Fluid absorption begins within minutes, and dehydration-linked symptoms can shift during the same hour.
-If a headache, fatigue dip, cramp tendency, dizziness, or poor training output improves quickly after a salted drink, that is useful feedback.
-Endurance and heat benefits can show in the same session.
-There is no loading period, cycling phase, or tissue saturation requirement.
+Speed is maximal because electrolytes act faster than any other category in the catalog, which is a real-world advantage when symptoms are acute.
+Fluid absorption begins within minutes, and dehydration-linked complaints can shift inside the same hour.
+If a headache, fatigue dip, cramp tendency, dizziness, or poor training output improves quickly after a salted drink, that is immediate, attributable feedback rather than a slow trend you have to trust on faith.
+Endurance and heat benefits can appear within the same training session.
+There is no loading period, cycling phase, or tissue-saturation requirement standing between intake and effect.
+Electrolytes reward fast, self-evident testing, and that rapid feedback loop is part of why the intervention deserves a top-tier overall verdict.

 | Dimension | Weight | Score | Visual | Weighted |